Comparison of Limb Lengthening Methods: LON vs. Precice 2 vs. Fitbone

 Q: How much does each method cost?

-A: The LON method is more affordable, while the Precice 2 method is more expensive due to advanced technology.
+A: The LON method is more affordable, while the Precice 2 and Fitbone methods are more expensive due to advanced technology.
 For pricing, please contact our support team.

 Lengthening Over Nail (LON) Method